light-tech/DevMaxGettingStarted/README.md

 Getting Started with DevMax
 ===========================

-This repository provides an example project configuration to get you started software development with [DevMax IDE](https://www.microsoft.com/en-us/p/devmax/9mzqlt5d5b39) and its sister app C++ Compiler.
+This repository provides an example project configuration to get you started software development with [DevMax IDE](https://www.microsoft.com/en-us/p/devmax/9mzqlt5d5b39).

 This tutorial will cover